forestgrape/coronavirus/index.md

 ## Risk Assessment

 ### balancing of measures
-* Monitoring the personal of open(ed) businesses can be an indication for a new/increased Sars-CoV-2 spread.
+* Monitoring the personal/frequent customers of open(ed) businesses can be an indication for a new/increased Sars-CoV-2 spread.
 Representative samples twice per week should do the job.
-* Step by Step Adjusting helps to find a balance without sudden big changes.
+* Step by Step adjusting helps to find a balance without sudden abrupt changes.
 * All people belonging to a risk group for severe Covid-19 should be eligible to obtain free masks from pharmacies and doctors.
 The health care professionals should evaluate the model for a good fit and instruct the usage.
 * Workers and patients of old-age homes, hospitals and similar institutions should monitor their health closely, watch for early Covid-19 signs and have easy access to Covid-19 PCR tests.
 Tests can also be used to do sampling to have an overview.
 Early action is important in these settings.
 Overall good life quality should be the goal.
 E.g. longterm prohibit visits is likely no solution.